akthammomani/AI_powered_heart_disease_risk_assessment_app/README.md

 ## **Acknowledgments**

-Thank you to Professor Dallin for your guidance and support throughout this project.
+Thank you to Professor Dallin for your guidance and support throughout this project/class.
 Your insights have been greatly appreciated.